The Birmingham Project

 To find out more about the challenges and online resources from previous years, see our Digital Outputs page.

-This is a student-led project with assistance from University of Birmingham Academics, Professional Services staff and Postgraduate Teaching Assistants (PGTA), as well as involvement from several external organisations.
+This is a student-led project with assistance from University of Birmingham Academics, Professional Services staff and Teaching Assistants (TA), as well as involvement from several external organisations.

 Our partners will be available to support you with your project as well as offer any advice for the future.
-Previously, we have worked with global external organisations including; PwC, IBM, KPMG, Transport for West Midlands, Culture Central, CIMA, CBSO, Deutsche Bank and Jaguar Land Rover.
+Previously, we have worked with global external organisations including; PwC, IBM, KPMG, Transport for West Midlands, Culture Central, CIMA, CBSO, Deutsche Bank, Lloyds Banking Group and Jaguar Land Rover.

 During the two weeks of the project, students will be able to attend training sessions which aid their projects: